A modular redesign that brought Users back into the experience.

 A connected system across user and partner touchpoints.

-• Mobii App design system (successful for next client)
+• Mobii App design system (successful for business relationship of our GSTV client)

 • Partner-ready white label architecture